-Although I haven’t kept count, it is safe to say that during the last ten years, I have interviewed over a hundred individuals for staff or teaching positions.
-I have also sat on teams interviewing for principal or director positions.
+Although I haven’t kept count, it is safe to day that during my more than a decade of school administration experience, I have interviewed over a hundred individuals for staff or teaching positions.
+I have also sat on teams interviewing for principal and director positions.

 1. Write a solid resume.

 This should go without saying, but a good resume should be neat, concise, and without errors.
 Display a heading with all your contact information.
 Skills most pertinent to the position should be prominent and experience should be listed chronologically with most recent experiences first.

 If possible, limit your resume to one-page.
 Long resumes are tedious to read and usually unnecessary.

 My advice is to send a short, friendly email to the person(s) you believe will be responsible for the hiring.
 This is usually pretty easy to figure out by visiting school websites or just calling and asking school staff for contact information.
 Make sure your inquiry is brief, professional, and without misspellings.

 If you choose to reach someone by phone or leave a voicemail, rehearse what you will say ahead of time.
 By all means, do not ramble or give the impression that you are desperate for a job.
 School leaders want people who are passionate about teaching or leading, not about just finding a job.

 With the ease of finding information via the web, there is no excuse for not understanding in advance the lay-of-the-land in respect to the school or community you have targeted.
 More helpful still is finding someone you may know who lives or works in that community as a source for information.

 Coming into an interview knowing a few names and faces helps to put you a step ahead and gives you some context for the discussion you will have.

 4. Rehearse your introduction (and deliver with a smile).